~jprotopopov/kefir

 #Supported environments

 Kefir targets x86-64 ISA and System-V ABI.
-The main focus is on modern Linux environments (with full range of automated tests is executed there), however Kefir also has support for modern FreeBSD, OpenBSD and NetBSD operating systems (base test suite and bootstrap are executed successfully in these environments).
-A platform is considered supported if the base test suite and 2-stage compiler bootstrap can be executed there -- no other guarantees and claims are made.
-On Linux, glibc and musl standard libraries are supported (musl is recommended because it's header files are more compilant with standard C language without extensions), on BSDs system libc can be used (additional macro definitions, such as __GNUC__, __GNUC_MINOR__, could be necessary depending on used system libc features).
+Supported systems include modern Linux, FreeBSD, OpenBSD and NetBSD operating systems (full test suite is executed regularly in these environments).
+A platform is considered supported if full automated test suite (see Test suite section below) sucessfully executes there -- no other guarantees and claims are made.
+On Linux, glibc and musl standard libraries are supported; musl might be preferable because its header files use significantly less non-standard extensions, however as of now Kefir supports enough GCC extensions to reasonably use include files from glibc; on BSDs system libc can be used (additional macro definitions, such as __GNUC__, __GNUC_MINOR__, could be necessary depending on used system libc features).
 Kefir supports selection of target platform via --target command line option.

 #Motivation & goals